 Wanna see it in action?

-Before I started with programming I made a couple of tests to find the best way to implement game graphic.
+Before I started with programming I made a couple of tests to find the best way to implement game graphics.
 Originally I wanted to use CATIA 2D component (DrawingComponent class) as a grid/piece element, but I found out that a picture (DrawingPicture class) performs much better.
-On my computer rendering of the picture was roughly 5x faster than the rendering of 2D component.
-If you are interested, you can test it yourself, with methods DrawingComponentRedraw and DrawingPictureRedraw stored in a module Test.
+On my computer rendering of the picture was roughly 5x faster than the rendering of the 2D component.